Guaranteed departures for 2 or more people! Please inquire today to begin the booking process.

 Our cycling tour through western Cuba takes you off the well-traveled tourist track and onto roads where Cuba’s history may not have been made, but where it was lived every day.
 It reveals to you to Cuba’s true resource, it’s true legend: its people.

-Commercial flights from the United States to Havana began in December 2016, and have effectively replaced group charter flights as the standard mode of travel between the two countries.
-We now ask that our guests book their own travel between the U.S. and Havana.
+Commercial flights from the United States to Cuba are the standard mode of travel between the two countries, and we ask that our guests book their own travel between the U.S. and Havana.
 This tour will begin in Havana at approximately 11:00 AM on Day 1.
 Our meeting point on Day 1 will be Havana's Jose Marti International Airport where your Tour Leader and local guides will meet you to begin your tour.
-If you fly in a day early,

 We are happy to offer guidance with scheduling your travel to and from Cuba, and our office staff is ready to answer any questions you may have.